 Tucked away at the Fitzroy North end of Brunswick Street away from the trendy shops, bars and cafes of Fitzroy is the sophisticated diners secret that is Matteo’s.

-Matteo opened his restaurant 18 years ago and has been a local northern favourite ever since.
+Matteo opened his restaurant over 20 years ago and has been a local northern favourite ever since.
 For a very long time now Matteo’s has been my ace in the pocket restaurant, one that most people are unaware of and for that reason I was able to get a table when others restaurants were booked out.
 Fortunately for my guests, even though Matteo’s was not as well known as other establishments, they didn’t have to compromise on quality.
 Matteo’s is no longer a northern secret and is now being recognised by diners and reviewers alike as one of Melbourne’s finest restaurant.

 Matteo’s is located in a Victorian double fronted house not far from Edinburgh Gardens, the Brunswick Street Oval and the Fitzroy North Bowling Club.
 The dining room faces Brunswick Street and diners have the pleasure of watching the local foot, road and tram traffic pass by.
 Matteo’s location helps it to achieve a lovely neighbourhood atmosphere in what is a sophisticated dining room.
 Diners enjoy a room which is plush with textured wallpaper, velvet curtains, damask table linens and Matisse inspired art.
 The service is friendly and relaxed and staff give you the impression that you are a welcomed guest.
 There are many regular patrons at Matteo’s and you will no doubt notice that the staff know many of them very well.
 What I love about the Matteo’s is the classic and elegant dining room is not what one would expect for such a forward and creative fusion menu.